 Like Sarah Connor in the Terminator series, she may begin life quite commonly enough in her ordinary world.
 Sometimes, the hero willingly accepts the call to adventure and crosses the threshold from her ordinary world into the special world.
 Just as often, he refuses the call, and must be dragged into his adventure kicking and screaming, like Rick in Casablanca.
 Yet after meeting with his mentor (Gandalf to Frodo in Lord of the Rings), the hero is often given special knowledge or power, perhaps a talisman to help him along the way.
 For Frodo, it was the ring of power itself.
 The story doesn’t really begin until the hero enters her special world, encountering allies to help them make it through their tests, which are often made more difficult by enemies.
-Frodo had a host of allies and a host of enemies as well.
+Frodo needed a host of allies because he confronted a host of enemies as well.

 This brings us to the final, and 12th stage, of the journey: the hero’s return to his ordinary world.
 Known as return with elixir, this stage is the Holy Grail of King Arthur, the final destruction of the ring in the fires of Mount Doom.
 Often, it involves the capture of some special and vital gift needed for the hero’s people.
 Yet in more personal stories, it may involve the hero’s return to ordinary life with some special insight or needed wisdom for herself.
-In some stories. it’s both.
+In some stories, it’s both.

 Yet your trip changed you.
 You’re not the same person you were when your journey began.
 That’s the essence of the hero’s journey.